Malarius24/Getting-and-cleaning-data-project/README.md

 ### The file reads the data from the Samsung fitbit database, merges the data, labels it and summarizes per subject/activity

-## Each step is explained and labeled in the run_analysis.R file
+## Each step is explained and labeled in the run_analysis.R file followin the numbered steps below

 ## 1 Cleans the workspace and loads dependencies
 ## 2 Loads the features and activities data to label variables and activities